What are State Development Loans (SDLs) and why are they issued?

 As we know that India is a union of several states, and these states have governments which work for the welfare of the people residing there.
 Similar to any company or central government, the State governments in India also run on a budget.

-Their income is generally in the form of state taxes that they impose on the citizens.
-These states spend primarily on education, health, construction and maintenance of state highways, security and social services programmes etc.
+Their income is generally from state taxes that are imposed on the citizens.
+The revenue earned is spent by the states primarily on education, health, construction and maintenance of state highways, security and social services programmes etc.

 Each state is allowed to issue SDLs up to a specific limit.